KY Bankruptcy Attorneys: Credit Counseling

 A complicated legal maze, bankruptcy’s protections and drawbacks are frequently misunderstood.
 It is important when considering bankruptcy to consult an experienced Lexington bankruptcy lawyer with the knowledge and skill to guide you through the process.

 If bankruptcy seems like the best debt relief option for your situation, the law requires that you complete credit counseling before filing a bankruptcy petition.
 Counseling must occur within 180 days prior to filing a Chapter 7, Chapter 11, Chapter 12, or Chapter 13 Bankruptcy.
 When you successfully complete the counseling with an approved credit-counseling agency, you will get a numbered certificate to accompany your petition.
+While this process is critical for individuals and businesses, municipalities considering bankruptcy under Chapter 9 should also seek the guidance of a Chapter 9 bankruptcy lawyer to understand the specific requirements applicable to them.
 The pre-bankruptcy credit counseling focuses on how to eliminate what you owe and should not be confused with the post-bankruptcy financial management course that provides information on developing a budget, managing money, and using credit wisely.
 Together, these mandatory courses are known as the debtor education component of bankruptcy, though they have different goals and cannot be taken at the same time.